Hundreds line streets for funeral of D-Day veteran Harry Billinge

 “All the heroes are dead and I’ll never forget them.”

+Mr Billinge was also fundraising for the Poppy Appeal for 65 years, long before he set his focus on the memorial project.

+He was a well-known figure outside the Travelodge in St Austell where he would collect for his causes.

-During the hour-long service, led by the Revd Canon Malcolm Bowers, a eulogy was read by Nicholas Witchell, a journalist and founding trustee of the Normandy Memorial Trust.
+During the hour-long service, led by the Rev Canon Malcolm Bowers, a eulogy was read by Nicholas Witchell, a journalist and founding trustee of the Normandy Memorial Trust.

-Mr Witchell described Mr Billinge as a “wisp of a man with a winning smile” and spoke of his “selfless commitment to honour his friends”.

-He said Mr Billinge arrived back from the war with “mental scars” and was appalled to see the events unfolding in Ukraine.
+“Harry Billinge wasn’t a large man physically but he had a huge heart, indomitable spirit and a captivating personality,” Mr Witchell said.

+“He epitomised I think many of the best qualities of his remarkable generation.
+The generation who stepped forward to do its duty when the future of this country was at peril.”

+Mr Witchell continued: “Harry came home in 1945 bearing the mental scars of war, they were with him for many years.

+“And like many who have witnessed war at first hand – and how appalling we are seeing it again in Ukraine now – Harry knew there was nothing remotely romantic about it.
+Harry knew the reality.

-“‘War is a terrible thing’ he said, and he knew just how terrible.”
+“’War is a terrible thing’ said Harry.
+And he knew just how terrible.”

+He said Mr Billinge had an unwavering dedication to preserving the memory of his friends and that is how the two met in a shared desire to have a memorial built in Normandy for the British soldiers who had fallen there.

+“We, the Normandy Memorial Trust, had this most inspiring champion, a 90-something-year-old poster boy no less,” Mr Witchell said.

 Let There Be Peace on Earth, a song singer and TV presenter Aled Jones recorded with Mr Billinge for his album Blessings in 2020, was played during the service.